- TikTok’s overseas rise began in March, coincided with its traction-gaining in China.

-“China is home to only 1/5 of the internet users globally.
-If we don’t expand on a global scale, we are bound to lose to the peers eyeing the 4/5.
-So, going global is a must,” said ZHANG Yiming (ZHANG), founder and CEO of Bytedance.
+“China is home to only one fifth of the world’s internet users.
+If we don’t expand globally, we are bound to lose to our peers eyeing the rest of the world.
+So, going global is a must,” said ZHANG Yiming, founder and CEO of Bytedance in an interview with 36Kr.
 Needless to say, “overseas expansion” was always on the company’s agenda.
-If everything turns out as ZHANG has planned, overseas users should ultimately make up more than half of Bytedance’s users.
+Zhang’s vision is that international users would eventually make up more than half of Bytedance’s user base.

 In August 2015, China’s largest news aggregator Jinri Toutiao, owned by Bytedance, debuted its overseas version TopBuzz in North America.
-Soon afterwards, Bytedance went on to establish its presence in countries and regions including North America, Japan, India, Brazil and Southeast Asia, either by introducing its own products on the local markets or by acquiring other similar products.
+Soon afterward, Bytedance went on to establish its presence in countries and regions including North America, Japan, India, Brazil, and Southeast Asia, either by introducing its own products on the local markets or by acquiring other similar products.

 Thanks to the rapid growth of Tik Tok in the overseas markets, Bytedance had, until March 2018, nearly 20% of registered overseas users.
 In Thailand, a country with a population of 68 million, Tik Tok has altogether garnered over 10 million downloads, according to data published on App Annie.